Levdbas/support-hours/README.txt

 = Why did you create this plugin? =

-To help my customers keep track of their pre-paid hours.
+To help my customers keep track of their pre-paid hours and what/when I've been working on for the spent time.
+Hope it can serve you in the same way.

 = Do you have plans to work on new functions for the plugin? =

 Yes!
-I just added some new functionality to set different work entries.
-I will look into new functions on request or when I need something myself.
+I just released a very big update and I'm planning to iterate on it!
+Hopefully not another year will pass.

 = Is this your first plugin? =